CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

     docker-compose run --rm mypy

+## Check for security vulnerabilities

+This project uses [safety](https://github.com/pyupio/safety) to check libraries for security vulnerabilities, To check:

+    docker-compose run --rm safety

 ## Development shell

 To get a bash shell in the container that has development dependencies installed: